jrl-umi3218/mc_rtc/doc/tutorials/samples/sample-admittance.md

 ### RightHandToWall: Hand trajectory

 Next, we want to move the hand to a location in front of the robot near the wall.
-To do so, we use the {% doxygen mc_tasks::BSplineTrajectoryTask %}, that provides a bspline trajectory paremetrized in terms of waypoints in both position and orientation.
+To do so, we use the {% doxygen mc_tasks::BSplineTrajectoryTask %}, that provides a bspline trajectory parametrized in terms of waypoints in both position and orientation.
 The task controls a desired robot surface to follow this trajectory.

 ```yaml
   # Trajectory to bring hand close to the wall